Privacy Policy

 Service Providers

-Magpie relies on a small number of service providers to operate: GitHub (repository hosting and OAuth authentication).
-Supabase (authentication and basic account data).
-Vercel (hosting and infrastructure).
-Twilio (SMS message routing — used only if you link your phone number for the SMS feature).
+Routes SMS messages if you link your phone number for the SMS feature.
 Twilio processes your phone number and message content as a transport provider.
 I enable Twilio message redaction to minimize what Twilio stores.

 I do not sell personal information and do not share it for cross-context behavioral advertising.